SeanK27/ElectricWheelChair/README.md

 # Electric Wheelchair Prototype

-The Electric Wheelchair Prototype is a personal project to design a prototype of an electric wheelchair.
-This repository stores the control code for multiple device options.
+The Electric Wheelchair Prototype is a personal project for a prototype of an electric wheelchair.
+This repository stores the control code for multiple device options and will soon include documentation for full project.

+## Features
+- Full 360 degree range of control including turn on the spot
+- Overcurrent protection for wheel locks and motor preservation
+- Heading drift correction

+## Hardware
+- VersaCart S Series 180L
+- 350W Hoverboard Hub Motors
+- STM32F401 Nucleo & Arduino R3
+- Weize 12V 12Ah Lead Acid Batteries
+- RioRand 350W ESC

+#### Contributors
+- Sean Kadkhodayan - Electrical and Mechanical Design

-## Devices
+## Software

-Code is written for the STM32F401 Nucleo and the Arduino R3.
-The controls are still under development.
+Code is written for both the STM32F401 Nucleo and the Arduino R3.
+Heading drift correction in progress.
+Looking into computer vision options.

-## Contributions

-Pull requests are welcome.

-### Current Contributors
+#### Contributors
-SeanK27 - STM32Implementation, ArduinoR3Implementation/SKKImp
+- SeanK27 - STM32Implementation, ArduinoR3Implementation/SKKImp
+- learner559 - ArduinoR3Implementation/learner559Imp

+Pull requests are welcome :)

+## Milestones
+:white_check_mark: Initial Electircal and Mechanical design with hub motors

+:white_check_mark: Initial software for full movement range

+:hourglass_flowing_sand: Heading drift correction with IMU

+:hourglass_flowing_sand: Computer vision and tracking using Oak-D

+:sparkles: GPS and other sensors for path finding

+:sparkles: Higher power motors for speed and, in turn, full electrical system upgrade

 <br>
-learner559 - ArduinoR3Implementation/learner559Imp

-## Future Plans
-1. Vision features using PixiCam
-2. Computer vision, tracking and potentially self driving using Oak-D
-3. Higher power hub motors for increased maneuverability
+Key: :white_check_mark: Complete; :hourglass_flowing_sand: In Progress; :sparkles: Planned